 The Pennsylvania Training Partnership for People with Disabilities and Families (The Partnership) will No Longer Provide Training and Technical Assistance for Families and Self-Advocates after 12/31/2014.

-After 10 years of providing training, mentoring, technical assistance and leadership development to families and self-advocates across Pennsylvania, the PA Training Partnership for People with Disabilities and Families will cease operations on December 31, 2014.
+After 10 years of providing training, mentoring, technical assistance and leadership development to families and self-advocates across Pennsylvania, the PA Training Partnership for People with Disabilities and Families ceased operations on December 31, 2014.
+For those of you who relied on the training and mentoring through the Partnership, there is some exciting news for Pennsylvania.

 The Pennsylvania Training Partnership for People with Disabilities and Families—The Partnership—believes knowledge is power.